 All that to say, I did knock a few more off the list these past few months (and actually ended up crossing off 23/30!), so here’s a complete update on my 30 before 30.

 Start a new adventure.I’ve worked for Walmart for 6.5 years, as my first job out of college.
 I’ve officially accepted a position at Clorox, and couldn’t be more excited/anxious/thrilled to start this new adventure.
 Make a complex meal 100% from scratch.This one might have been my favorite one to check off the list thus far.
 I knew the meal I wanted to make was Julia Child’s Boeuf Bourguignon and knew it would be more fun with help from my mom!
 It actually wasn’t as difficult as we thought it would be, just verryyy time consuming, but TOTALLY WORTH IT.
 Oh my gosh this was delicious.

 Hike Pinnacle Mountain + eat a Hubcap burger at Cotham’s.

 - Successfully do a one-armed push-up.

 - Volunteer 30 hours.
 (17 hours complete!)

-This quarter included a charity kickball game and volunteering at the Arkansas Public Theatre.
+Buy all my friends a round, randomly.I really loved doing this one, and it was the perfect occasion – Thanksgiving Eve at Club Frisco.
 Play video games with Husband for a night, complete with pizza + beer.This was so fun!
 We played Mario Kart (he schooled me), tennis (both won) and a fighting game (which we also both won, to Husband’s chagrin).
 I definitely need to get in Husband’s world and do this more often!

 - Intentionally choose to stay by myself one night in a hotel.
 Obviously I’ve stayed by myself before, but for work or when husband was away – not intentionally.